whitefusionhq/whitefusion.studio/src/tech.md

 **The Ruby2JS project aims to resolve that question.** While it's not a true drop-in Ruby runtime, it does enable the ability to utilize Ruby syntax and many familiar conventions to write code that will be transpiled 1:1 to JavaScript.
 Not only do you get the benefits that come with "thinking in Ruby" as you write frontend code, but the output JS files are so nicely formatted, {% mark %}they often appear as if they had been hand-coded!{% endmark %}

-Working source maps and Webpack (soon Snowpack!) integration completes the picture, providing a fantastic alternative to raw JS source.
+Working source maps plus Webpack or Snowpack integration completes the picture, providing a fantastic alternative to raw JS source.
 We're very excited to have recently become **regular contributors** to this project and are already using it to build {% mark %}production-ready frontends moving forward.{% endmark %}

 _Stay tuned for the official release of CrystallineElement, a LitElement-powered "base class" we're now using to write all our Ruby2JS web components._